Elizabeth Aro

-Elizabeth Aro (born 1961) is an Argentinean interdisciplinary artist from Buenos Aires.
+Elizabeth Aro (born 1961) is an Argentine interdisciplinary artist from Buenos Aires.
 Aro uses fabric to create large-scale site-specific installations, and also uses photographs, drawings, and videos in her exhibitions.
 Many of her works relate to the perception of space and how individuals define home or where they are from.

 Biography

 Aro attended the National School of Fine Arts Prilidiano Pueyrredón and the Universidad Nacional de las Artes (UNA), where she majored in art history.
 Aro was based in Spain for fifteen years and now lives and works in Milan, Italy, though she had been a resident artist at galleries throughout Europe.
 Many of her pieces are installations that change the narrative of the original work or change the viewer's perception of space.
 For example, she uses fabric to make roots appear to be going into the space, changing the viewer's perception.
 Aro's artwork, the "Red Net" series, was used as an example of her time as a migrant outside of Argentina, and to relate and connect to people who have lived in similar conditions.
 Aro has created many works relating to immigration and opened an exhibition in Spain that featured photographs of immigrants in streets.
 Much of Aro's work is focused on relationships to home and the effect of relocation upon a person.
 Aro finds the breaking of gender stereotypes to be important work.
 She wants to see a change in the view of women as submissive to men, and to break away from the cultural roles men and women often fall into.